-The rain began to lash harder and harder against the windows of the car and in true Whitley Bay style we decided to stop to get chips to sit and eat on the sea front whilst watching the world go by.
+The rain began to lash harder and harder against the windows of the car and in true Whitley Bay style we decided to stop to get chips to sit and eat on the seafront whilst watching the world go by.
 Does anybody else do this?

 Once we had finished we decided to brave the cold wet weather and take a walk down to the beach, we found somewhere to park and soon discovered that it was Freshwater Bay.
-As we walked the rain lashed and the wind blew, we were numb and knew we had to turn back.
+So as we walked the rain lashed and the wind blew, we were numb and knew we had to turn back.
 Shivering the three of us sat in the car admitting defeat we decided to head back, dropped Ziggy off at the cottage, grabbed our swimwear as we thought we were wet enough as it was that an afternoon at Bluestone’s Blue Lagoon was on the cards.

 The indoor adventure land was absolutely fantastic, with slides galore we spent a good couple of hours enjoying splashing about and having a laugh to see who was the most daring on the slide.
 It’s well worth a trip to the Blue Lagoon if you’re about.
-There’s different slides and flumes to enjoy and some daring waves.
+There are different slides and flumes to enjoy and some daring waves.
 It was a perfect place to enjoy when the weather isn’t so great.
 Fun for all the family.

 We headed back to the cottage for a cosy last night before we headed back home the next day.
 We decided to have chilli and yes, you guessed it yet more wine.
 As we were clearing our plates the cows came back again.
-This time I was brave enough for a cow selfie!
+Consequently, this time I was brave enough for a cow selfie!